X-Mid 2 Solid

 The X-Mid 2 Solid is sold by our partners at Kaviso.
 To order please visit X-Mid 2 Solid at Kaviso.com.
-Orders are open now for early 2023 delivery.
+Tents are in stock now.

 The solid version is based on the same core design as the second generation X-Mid 2, which is developed from the first principles of geometry to be the most weight efficient design for a trekking pole tent and which has been received the highest awards from BackpackingLight and Section Hiker.
 As such, the solid version shares the same key advantages as the regular X-Mid 2 of being highly spacious, simple to pitch, and with a robust set of weather protections including a fly first pitch, full doublewall design, non-sag poly fabric, large adjustable vents, factory seam taped, a low cut fly (blocks rain splatter and drafts), and protected entryways (rain won’t fall inside).